alialkhatib/alialkhatib.github.io/index.md

 ---

-I was interim director for the Center for Applied Data Ethics at the University of San Francisco for a number of years.
+I was interim director for the Center for Applied Data Ethics at the University of San Francisco.
 Before that, I studied Computer Science at Stanford while pursuing a PhD, working with [Michael Bernstein][msb].
 <!-- [Michael Bernstein][msb] was my advisor. -->